 - The defendant knew or should have been aware of the hazardous condition.

 - The defendant didn’t repair the condition, give fair warning or protect anyone entering the property from harm due to the condition.

 The easiest way to prove negligence in a slip and fall case is through the testimony of witnesses, photographs or any video footage.
-A law firm experienced in slip and fall accidents, like The Dominguez Firm can handle every part of your case.
+A trip and fall attorney experienced in slip and fall accidents, like The Dominguez Firm can handle every part of your case.

 What to Do After a Slip and Fall

 At The Dominguez Firm, our first priority is your safety and well-being.
 If you’ve been injured in a slip and fall accident, do not hesitate to seek medical attention.
 If you can, you should also: